electron/electron/docs/api/crash-reporter.md

 with crashes that occur in other renderer processes or in the main process.

 **Note:** Parameters have limits on the length of the keys and values.
-Key names must be at most 64 bytes long, and values must be no longer than 127 bytes.
+Key names must be no longer than 63 bytes, and values must be no longer than 127 bytes.
 Keys with names longer than the maximum will be silently ignored.
 Key values longer than the maximum length will be truncated.

 ### `crashReporter.removeExtraParameter(key)`

-* `key` String - Parameter key, must be less than 64 characters long.
+* `key` String - Parameter key, must be no longer than 63 bytes.

 Remove a extra parameter from the current set of parameters.
 Future crashes will not include this parameter.